-This approach to banking markets can be tested statistically.
-If each market indeed represents a distinct group of buyers and sellers of a particluar banking service, its prices should be fairly homogeneous.
-Prices might differ between markets in response to intermarket differences in factors affecting supply and demand; but since such differences do not exist within a market (by definition), the dispersion of prices within markets should be small relative to the dispersion across them.
-An analysis of variance indicates, however, that this is the case for only a few of the 14 continuous price and service variables considered by Stolz.
+This approach to banking markets can be tested by Analysis of Variance.
+If each market indeed represents a distinct group of buyers and sellers of a particular banking service, its prices should be fairly homogeneous.
+While prices might differ between markets owing to intermarket differences in supply and demand, such differences do not exist within markets by definition.
+Hence the dispersion of prices within markets should be small relative to the dispersion across them.
+The better the assignment of banks to markets, the higher the F-ratios will be.